ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

   The Ansys business units in charge of the package should handle vulnerabilities case by case.

-- **Vulnerabilities from PyAnsys packages external dependencies (for example numpy, matplotlib)** Ansys cannot address them directly.
+- **Vulnerabilities from external package dependencies** When vulnerabilities exist in external packages used by PyAnsys libraries, such as numpy or matplotlib, Ansys cannot address these vulnerabilities directly.
 It would be an endless task.
-  At most, be mindful of deprecated packages and functions, as they may not receive security patches and might introduce vulnerabilities into your codebase.
+  At most, be mindful of deprecated packages and functions, because they may not receive security patches and might introduce vulnerabilities into your codebase.

 Vulnerability discovery and tracking